Recovery key for water polo teams at Tokyo Olympics

 “I think the recovery is the most important thing during the training period,” Italy men’s captain Matteo Aicardi said, “because you have to load and unload, and the unload period sometimes is forgotten.”

 The recovery routine depends on the player and what they had to do in the previous match.
-The player’s position also affects their plans.
+The player’s position and age also affects their plans.

-“I have to do a lot of stretching after the games and between the trainings,” Greece men’s goaltender Emmanouil Zerdevas said.
-“But I think the most important is a bit of massage and ice.”
+“For me … it’s definitely about keeping moving.
+If I stop, that’s where the trouble sets in,” Australia’s Bronwen Knox said after a 15-12 victory over the Netherlands.
+“So I’m going to do a nice long swim down, make sure I recover properly.
+I’ll have ice baths tonight.
+I’ll stretch it out. … So by tomorrow, I’m ready.”

 The U.S. women’s team uses a variety of tools to assist with recovery, trainer Larnie Boquiren said.